One of our firm’s clients is a husband and wife named Bonnie and Clyde. Really, those are their actual names.

 So, that’s a brief history of the QCD and the RMD.
 Now, let’s talk about the opportunity for seniors who, like B&C, have eleemosynary intent.
 B&C are in their mid-70s.
 They are both retired professionals.
 Each receives Social Security, so they are automatically eligible for Medicare, which they opt into.

 Both have IRA Rollovers from previous employers and Clyde has a pension from former employer’s Profit Sharing Plan.
 Their taxable investment portfolio produces both interest and dividend income for them.
-Here’s a snapshot of what that looks like for 2017.

 Also, there are a couple of other issues that B&C will face based on that AGI.